If you don’t tell your prospective clients ‘why’ they should buy from you, or work with you, then chances are that many of them won’t.

 Telling them ‘why’ starts with explaining the benefits they get by using your service.

-Many businesses concentrate on telling clients about the features of their product or services.
-They proudly list all those features or detail the amount of time that will be spent, or the documents that will be produced.
+Many businesses concentrate on telling clients about the features of their products or services.
+They proudly list all those features or detail the amount of time that will be spent or the documents that will be produced.
 They then expect the clients to work out why that is a good thing for themselves.

 The next ‘why’ you need to answer is why a client should choose you.

 Once the prospective client is convinced of the benefits of your service, the next question in their mind is going to be ‘are you the right person to provide it – why should I choose you?’